Ora Black Cat

-The Ora Black Cat, also known as the R1 is a battery electric city car produced by the Chinese car manufacturer Great Wall Motors and sold under its electric vehicle sub-brand, Ora, since 2019.
+The Ora Black Cat (欧拉黑猫 (Ōulā Hēimāo)), also known as the R1 is a battery electric city car produced by the Chinese car manufacturer Great Wall Motors and sold under its electric vehicle sub-brand, Ora, from 2019 to 2022.
 The Black Cat was unveiled at the Shanghai Motor Show in April 2019.

 Great Wall Motors announced that Ora R1 renamed to Ora Black Cat at the Chongqing Auto Show in July 2020.
+In February 2022, Ora confirmed that the Black Cat was discontinued in China.